GRAPHENlube Wax lubricant - efficiency redefined

 Do you like this product?
 Share it with your friends!

 The Ultimate bicycle chain lubricant.
-Winner of Yellow, White and Polka dot jersey in general classification of Le Tour de France 2020.
+Winner of Yellow, White and Polka dot jersey in general classification of Le Tour de France 2020 and winner of Red and Green jersey in general classification of La Vuelta 2020 .
 Most wanted lube by Pro riders.
 GRAPHENlube – World’s first hydrocarbon-based (wax) chain lubricant containing Graphene.
 It exhibits extraordinary durability at single application whilst maintaining impressively low friction for a prolonged period of time in both wet and dry conditions.
 It’s everything you can really wish for in lubrication.
 Up to 1800km on single application (dry conditions), 3-10W savings over other lubes.
 Perfect for Road, Triathlon, Gravel, Mtb and E-bike "The Ultimate" series is only available here on our website.

 We are an Official supplier to UAE Team Emirates